-This approach is supported by the International Classification of Functioning Disability and Health (ICF) of the World Health Organization (WHO) [29].
-According to this model, disability is no longer determined by body dysfunctions but by their interaction with the person’s ability to perform daily activities.
-Moreover, performance of daily activities as well as quality of life are the main outcomes of intervention efficiency [30].
+This approach is supported by the International Classification of Functioning Disability and Health (ICF) of the World Health Organization (WHO, 2001).
+According to this model, disability is no longer determined by physiological dysfunction but by the interaction with the person’s ability to perform daily activities.
+Moreover, the performance of daily activities, as well as the QOL, are the main outcomes of intervention efficiency (Engel-Yeger, 2019).

-Since falls, depression and cognitive decline are usually recognized and detected in primary care, adequate and timely treatment is not always available, it is essential to elevate the awareness of older people, families and health care givers to emotional-cognitive early signs of falls and recognize them while older people perform daily life activities.
+As falls, depression and cognitive decline are usually recognised and detected in primary care, adequate and timely treatment is not always available.
+Thus, it is essential to increase an awareness among older people, families and health care givers of the emotional-cognitive early signs of falls, and recognise those signs in older people performing daily life activities.

-Based on the above, the aims of the present study were to: (1) examined fall risk prevalence among older adults living in the community.
-(2) map signs of frequent fall related geriatric body dysfunctions (depression, cognition/executive functions-EF) as expressed in daily activities that differ between high and low risk fallers, using self-reports and a performance-based assessment that reflect the implications of the body dysfunctions on daily life.
-(3) explore the role of fall risk in mediating between body dysfunctions and daily life.
+Based on the above, the aims of the present study were to: (1) examine the prevalence of fall risk among non-institutionalised older adults.
+(2) Identify signs of frequent fall-related geriatric physiological dysfunction (depression and cognition/executive functions), as evident in daily activities, which differ between high and low risk fallers, using self-reports and a performance-based assessment.
+These assessments aim to reflect the implications of the physiological dysfunction on daily life.
+(3) Explore the role of fall risk in mediating between physiological dysfunction and daily life.

-Methods:
+Method

-Participants:
+Participants

-This study included 123 old adults, aged 65-95 years, who lived in the community. inclusion criteria: people who were not institutionalized in social or health centers, with no severe depression according to the Geriatric Depression Scale (GDS) [31]; people who scored 14 and above in the Montreal Cognitive Assessment (MoCA) [32] and were able to understand the study purpose, procedures and to sign the informed consent form.
-People with chronic illnesses such as high blood pressure, diabetes, osteoporosis, osteoarthritis, or urinary incontinence were included in the study.
-Most participants were using medications regularly (n = 112, 91.1%).
-Exclusion criteria: people with severe diseases such as Parkinson’s disease, muscular dystrophy, cancer, dementia, severe and acute orthopedic limitations affecting function, significant visual impairments and those who were restraint to wheelchair or bed.
-Participants’ socio-demographic information is included in Table 1.
+A total of 123 non-institutionalised adults, aged 65–95 years, were included.
+The inclusion criteria were as follows: individuals who were not institutionalised in social or health centres, with no signs of severe depression, according to the Geriatric Depression Scale (GDS) (Yesavage et al., 1983); who had a score of 14 or greater on the Montreal Cognitive Assessment (MoCA) (Nasreddine et al., 2005); and were able to understand the purpose of the study and procedures, and were able to sign the informed consent form.
+Individuals with chronic illnesses such as high blood pressure, diabetes, osteoporosis, osteoarthritis, or urinary incontinence were also included in the study.
+Most participants used various medications regularly (n = 112, 91.1%).
+The exclusion criteria were as follows: individuals with severe diseases such as Parkinson’s disease, muscular dystrophy, cancer, dementia, severe and acute orthopaedic limitations affecting function, significant visual impairments and those who were restrained to a wheelchair or bed.
+The socio-demographic information of the study participants is presented in Table 1.

 [Insert Table 1 about here]